Rebecca Lenkiewicz

-Rebecca Lenkiewicz (born 1968) is a British playwright and screenwriter.
+Rebecca Lenkiewicz (born 1968) is a British playwright, screenwriter, film director, and former actress.
 She is best known as the author of Her Naked Skin (2008), which was the first original play written by a living female playwright to be performed on the Olivier stage of the Royal National Theatre.

-Several of Lenkiewicz's plays have been published individually, and in 2013 Faber & Faber published a collection.
+Several of Lenkiewicz's plays have been published individually, and in 2013, Faber & Faber published a collection of her works.